emmah29/multinational-retail-data-centralisation/README.md

 This is a private project for certification.
 Please provide feedback to emmahumphreys@gmail.com but do not make changes.

 ## <a name="license"></a>License
 This is a public project.
-No license is required.
+No license is required here.